corrode/corrode.github.io/content/blog/simple/index.md

 You might see an optimization opportunity and feel the urge to jump at it.
 But time and again, I see people make that optimization without prior validation.
-The result is that the code performs the same or becomes slower.
+The result is that the code performs the same or becomes slower or is otherwise less ideal than the previous version.
 Measure twice, cut once.

 ### Defer Refactoring